mihiret40/printf/README.md

-This is a group assigment
+This is a group assigment miru fix aregewalw